Books about Biology of the Genome

 “Decoding Plant Genomes”

-Artist, the character in the story, narrates my experience at CSHL as the Celia & Wally Gilbert Artist-in-Residence.
-I received the award for my proposal to interview the Lab’s plant biologists and make this book about their research.
+Artist, the hero in the story, narrates my experience at Cold Spring Harbor Lab (CSHL) as the Wally Gilbert Artist-in-Residence.
+I received the award for my proposal to interview the CSHL plant biologists and write this book about their research.

 “Skin We Are In”